Calamari/BehaviorTree.js/README.md

 The methods:

 - `start` - Called before run is called.
-But not if task is resuming after ending with this.running()
+But not if the task is resuming after ending with this.running()
 - `end` - Called after run is called.
-But not if task finished with this.running()
+But not if the task finished with this.running()
 - `run` - Contains the main things you want the task to do

 ### Creating a Sequence

-A `Sequence` will call every of it's subnodes one after each other until one node fails (returns `FAILURE`) or all nodes were called.
+A `Sequence` will call every of it's sub nodes one after each other until one node fails (returns `FAILURE`) or all nodes were called.
 If one node calls fails the `Sequence` will return `FAILURE` itself, else it will call `SUCCESS`.

 ```js
 import { Sequence } from 'behaviortree'